top of page

 • Stage two is how nature transforms them.
 Coral attachment grows and transforms into a living reef.

-The work took Jason deCaire Taylor 18 months and 120 hours were spent working underwater.
+The work took Jason deCaire Taylor 18 months, and 120 hours were spent working underwater.

-According to deCaire Taylor "120 tons of concrete, sand, and gravel were used, 3,800 meters of fiberglass, 400 kg of silicone, 8000 miles of red tape, and $250,000" (1).
+"120 tons of concrete, sand, and gravel were used, 3,800 meters of fibreglass, 400 kg of silicone, 8000 miles of red tape, and $250,00" (1).

-A special 40-ton crane was placed on the car ferry that travels between Isla and Punta Sam, to help put into position The Silent Evolution, which comprised over 450 figures, (2)
+A special 40-ton crane was placed on the car ferry that travels between Isla and Punta Sam to help put into position The Silent Evolution, which comprised over 450 figures, (2)

 Location and timing